driskell/log-courier/docs/log-courier/Configuration.md

 An example [JSON configuration](examples/example-json.conf) is also available that follows a single log file.

-The configuration is documented in full below.
+The configuration format is documented in full below.

 ## Field Types